jiangming1/fil/documentation/en/api-v1-unstable-methods.md

 Response: `null`

-### ChainGetTipSet
+### ChainGetRandomnessFromBeacon
-ChainGetTipSet returns the tipset specified by the given TipSetKey.
+ChainGetRandomnessFromBeacon is used to sample the beacon for randomness.

 Perms: read